Owl (film): Production

 Except for a few views of the buildings in the village, and some exterior shots during Mizuguchi's and Koji's accounts, the entire film is shot on a single set, the interior of the women's house.
 This was partly due to director Shindō's mobility problems.

 Release

-Owl premiered at the Moscow International Film Festival, held between the 20 and 29 June 2003, and saw its regular Japanese release in February the following year.
+Owl premiered at the 25th Moscow International Film Festival, held between 20 and 29 June 2003, and saw its regular Japanese release in February the following year.

 Reception

-Derek Elley, film critic at Variety Asia, called it "a delightful rondo of sex and death, underpinned by a tart commentary on Japan's post-war aspirations".
+Derek Elley, film critic at Variety Asia, called it "a delightful rondo of sex and death, underpinned by a tart commentary on Japan's post-war aspirations."

+Legacy

+Owl was screened at a 2012 retrospective on Shindō and Kōzaburō Yoshimura in London, organised by the British Film Institute and the Japan Foundation.